 Through our ESG strategy, we help organizations achieve competitiveness in a decarbonized future.
 We lead by example and take ambitious steps to zero emissions.

 Projects in Colombia, Ethiopia and Indonesia

-By the time we have reduced our carbon emissions to zero by 2028 , we will be carbon neutral because we are offsetting our current emissions by funding projects that reduce the amount of CO2 in the atmosphere.
+By the time we have reduced our carbon emissions to zero , we will be carbon neutral because we are offsetting our current emissions by funding projects that reduce the amount of CO2 in the atmosphere.

 The environmental and social projects we support are located across three continents, including initiatives in Colombia, Ethiopia and Indonesia.

 Through our business activities such as powering our office and travelling to client sites, we produce CO2 emissions.
 We then offset them by purchasing carbon credits.
 Each credit represents one ton of CO2 avoided or removed from the atmosphere.
 To ensure that the projects are credible and of high quality, each carbon credit is certified by independent standardization agencies.
 Roland Berger purchases only quality credits that meet either the Gold Standard or the Verified Carbon Standard (VCS).
 All the projects contribute to CO2 reduction by either preventing its release (offsetting) or physically removing it from the air (sequestration).

 Our environmental and social projects across three continents

 All our projects are united not only by the goal of protecting the climate, biodiversity and natural resources, but also benefiting local people through new economic prospects, better living conditions, sustainable practices and educational initiatives.